pazfe/product-docs/docs/sso.md

 At the top of the page, click **+ Add** and then **App Registration**.
 ![under add, click on app registration](./assets/sso_app_registration_s2.png)

-- Give it a **Name** (e.g., "EMnify")
+- Give it a **Name** (e.g., "emnify")
 - The **Supported Account Types** should be `Multitenant`.
-This requests a consent screen on IDP verification in the portal later.
+This requests a consent screen on IDP verification in the Portal later.
 - Set the Redirect URI to type `Web` with the value: `https://prod-e5.okta.com/oauth2/v1/authorize/callback`
 ![Configure app registration details](./assets/sso_app_registration_details_s3.png)